Community Learning Grants

 Should I disclose my connection to Group Health Foundation?

 Yes!
 But, it does not affect the likelihood of funding your application.
 We want to hear how you learned about the Community Learning Grants and how you are connected to us.
 We use that information only to thank those who spread the word about this grant opportunity.

 What is required of grantees after funds have been awarded?

 Over the coming months and years, we will continue to work with you to deepen our relationship, better understand your work, and share information and connections with you and a growing community of grantee organizations.
 Among other things, that will include the following:

 - You’ll be asked to submit brief narrative reports and standard financial reports once per year.
 Photos and stories are encouraged!

-- You’ll be invited to meetings hosted by the Foundation from time to time—including one-on-one and group gatherings where we build connections, share information with one another, and tackle tricky issues together.
-The Foundation’s goal is always to make those meetings refreshing and rewarding.
+- You’ll be invited to meetings hosted by us from time to time—including one-on-one and group gatherings where we build connections, share information with one another, and tackle issues together.
+Our goal is always to make those meetings worth your time.
 When we host, we pay for accommodations, travel stipends, and meals.

-- Throughout our relationship, we’ll ask that you keep the Foundation up to date on major developments (e.g., major staff transitions, changes to tax status, legal or communication issues, financial changes, major victories, etc.).
+- Throughout our relationship, we’ll ask that you keep us up to date on major developments (e.g., major staff transitions, changes to tax status, legal or communication issues, financial changes, major victories, etc.).